45

 Other - describing something else

-Number of meetings or briefings held with policymakers or candidates
+Number of meetings or briefings held with policymakers, congressional staff, and partners

 This metric is no longer tracked.